Shawn5cents/Texty/vscodeprojects/Texty/docs/user_manual.md

 ## 2. Installation (PWA)

-1.  **Open Texty in your browser:** Navigate to the Texty PWA URL (to be deployed on Cloudflare Pages).
+1.  **Open Texty in your browser:** Navigate to https://texty-6dj.pages.dev/
 2.  **Install the PWA:**
     *   **Desktop (Chrome, Edge, Firefox, Safari):** Look for an "Install" icon in the address bar (usually a "+" icon or a download icon).
 Click it and follow the prompts to install Texty as an application on your desktop.
     *   **Android (Chrome):** Chrome will prompt you to "Add Texty to Home screen" upon first visit or frequent use.
 Tap the prompt and then "Add."
 Alternatively, open the Chrome menu (three dots), and select "Add to Home screen."